10 Things To Do In DC This Holiday Season

 2. Pose with "The People's Tree"

 The tradition of the Capitol Christmas Tree, or "The People's Tree," began in 1964 when Speaker of the U.S. House of Representatives John W. McCormack (D-MA) placed a live Christmas tree on the Capitol lawn.
 In 1970, the Capitol Architect asked the U.S. Forest Service to provide a Christmas tree.
 Since then, a different national forest has been chosen each year to provide "The People's Tree."
 This national forest also works with state forests to provide companion trees that are smaller Christmas trees for offices in Washington, D.C.
-This year the tree will be lit by the Speaker of the House in early December, and hails all the way from Montana!
+This year the tree will be lit on December 6 by the Speaker of the House, and hails all the way from Oregon!

 From Nov.
 23 to Jan.
 1 (except Dec.
 24, 25 and 31) join the thousands of visitors who make ZooLights a part of their annual holiday tradition.
 A free event, ZooLights includes live music performances, tasty winter treats and plenty of opportunities for holiday shopping.
 More than 500,000 environmentally-friendly LED lights transform the Zoo into a winter wonderland complete with a dazzling light show set to music!
 Also, the Smithsonian's National Zoo Choo-Choo takes a merry tour on a trackless train that whisks guests around the Great Cats exhibit and features gorgeous views of the holiday light displays.
 And for thrill seekers, you'll find Snow-less Tubing as you take the plunge down one of the 150-foot-long tracks—no snow necessary!